μSunfish Chess for the NumWorks

 This version can be run on a PC.

-You can find the minified NumWorks version at my repository - usunfish_chess and my repository - usunfish_engine.
+You can find a simplified minified NumWorks version at my repository - usunfish_chess and my repository - usunfish_engine.
 You have to send both files to the calculator and execute usunfish_chess.py

 You can play directly on your browser thanks to pyodide integration of pygame (it takes some time for the initial load):